World Bank Group

 The World Bank Group (WBG) is a family of five international organizations that make leveraged loans to developing countries.
-It is the largest and best-known development bank in the world and an observer at the United Nations Development Group.
-The bank is headquartered in Washington, D.C., in the United States.
-It provided around $98.83 billion in loans and assistance to "developing" and transition countries in the 2021 fiscal year.
+The group is the largest development bank in the world.
+It is headquartered in Washington, D.C., United States.
 The bank's stated mission is to achieve the twin goals of ending extreme poverty and building shared prosperity.
-Total lending as of 2015 for the last 10 years through Development Policy Financing was approximately $117 billion.
-Its five organizations have been established over time:
+Historically, within the group, the IBRD and IDA were collectively known as the World Bank due to their emphasis on global lending.

+The World Bank was established along with the International Monetary Fund at the 1944 Bretton Woods Conference.
+Initially, its loans helped rebuild countries devastated by World War II.
+Over time, it has shifted its focus to development, with a stated mission of eradicating extreme poverty and boosting shared prosperity.
+It has been criticized for its structural adjustment programs, governance, environmental record, and policies detrimental to social welfare.

+The group comprises five organizations, as established over time: